duganchen/codesearch/README.md

 ### Initializing The Indexer

 In *indexer*, copy *config.sample.yaml* to *config.yaml* and edit it as you see fit.
 For example, you might want to change the list of patterns that determine which files will be indexed.

-Edit *indexer/site_extensions.py* and override *get_project_name* if you custom code to translate an repo path to an actual project name.
+Edit *indexer/site_extensions.py* and override *get_project_name* if you need custom code to translate an repo path to an actual project name.
 For example, some sites might need a database query to go from "/path/to/gitutils.git" to "GitUtils".

 ### Initializing The Repository List

 Create *indexer/repos.yaml*, containing a list of repositories you want indexed.
 A file named *repos.py* has been provided to make it easier:

 	find /absolute_path/to/repositories/ -maxdepth 1 -type d | ./repos.py > repos.yaml